 Canada - Guinea Relations

-The Embassy of Canada in Dakar, Senegal, ensures the representation of Canada in Guinea.
+The Embassy of Canada in Senegal ensures the representation of Canada in Guinea.
 Guinea has been represented in Canada by an Embassy in Ottawa since 1980 and is also represented by Honorary Consuls in Montreal, Toronto, Calgary, and Vancouver.

 - Date Modified: